kyphan38/arca/assets/docs/2-technologies/devops tools/jenkins/interpolation.md

 What if you need to use a Groovy variable inside a shell command?

-In this advanced scenario, you must use double quotes for your sh step and carefully structure your command.
+In this advanced scenario, you must use double quotes for your sh step and carefully structure your command

 How it works:

-Groovy first performs its interpolation on the double-quoted string.
-The resulting string (with the Groovy variable now embedded as a literal) is sent to the shell.
-The shell then performs its own expansion on any remaining $ characters.
+Groovy first performs its interpolation on the double-quoted string The resulting string (with the Groovy variable now embedded as a literal) is sent to the shell The shell then performs its own expansion on any remaining $ characters

 ```groovy
 sh "echo 'Report for branch $BRANCH_NAME will be saved to \${params.FILENAME}'"